awsdocs/aws-private-ca-user-guide/doc_source/PcaCreateCa.md

       + Add a **Custom CRL Name** to hide the name of your S3 bucket from public view\.
       + Type the number of days your CRL will remain valid\.
 For online CRLs, a validity period of two \(2\) to seven \(7\) days is common\.
 ACM PCA tries to regenerate the CRL at the midpoint of the specified period\.

+1. Add tags to your CA\.
+Tags are words or phrases that act as metadata for identifying and organizing AWS resources\.
+Every AWS tag consists of a **key** and **value** pair of your choice\.
+For a list ofACM PCA tag parameters and instructions on how to add tags to CAs after creation, see [Add Tags](PcaCaTagging.md)\.

 1. Choose **Next**\.
 If everything looks correct, choose **Confirm and create**\.

 1. If you want to continue getting and importing a certificate signing request \(CSR\), leave the **Success** dialog box open and follow the instructions at [Step 2: Get a Certificate Signing Request \(CSR\)](PcaGetCsr.md)\.
 Otherwise choose **You can also finish this later**\.

 **To create a CA \(AWS CLI\)**
-Use the [create\-certificate\-authority](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/create-certificate-authority.html) command to create a private CA\.
-You must specify the CA configuration, the revocation configuration, the CA type, and an optional idempotency token\.
+Use the `[create\-certificate\-authority](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/create-certificate-authority.html)` command to create a private CA\.
+You must specify the CA configuration, the revocation configuration, the CA type\.
+You can optionally add an idempotency token or tags\.
 The CA configuration specifies the following:
 + The name of the algorithm
 + The key size to be used to create the CA private key
 + The type of signing algorithm that the CA uses to sign